 Who is Ask a Tech Teacher?

-Ask a Tech Teacher is a group of technology teachers who run an award-winning resource blog where they provide free materials, advice, lesson plans, pedagogical conversation, website reviews, and more to all who drop by.
+Ask a Tech Teacher is a group of international technology teachers who run an award-winning resource blog where they provide free materials, advice, lesson plans, pedagogical conversation, website reviews, and more to all who drop by.
 The free newsletters and website articles help thousands of teachers, homeschoolers, and those serious about finding the best way to maneuver the minefields of technology in education.
 They have published dozens of ebooks, workbooks, articles, and have materials shared throughout the world.

 Blog goal